mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 ## New Features

+### MaxCtrl Command Line Client

+The MaxCtrl is a new command line intended to replace MaxAdmin.
+This client uses the REST API to communicate with MaxScale in a secure way.
+The client is distributed separately in the `maxscale-client` package.

+For more information, refer to the [MaxCtrl](../Reference/MaxCtrl.md) documentation.

 ### MySQL Monitor Crash Safety

 The MySQL monitor keeps a journal of the state of the servers and the currently